-MAT 111 College Trigonometry 3-0-3 Prerequisite: MAT 110 (minimum grade of C) or appropriate placement scores
+MAT 111 College Trigonometry 3-0-3 Prerequisite: MAT 110 with grade of "C" or better or appropriate placement scores

-This course includes the following topics: circular functions; trigonometric identities; solution of right and oblique triangles; solution of trigonometric equations; polar coordinates; complex numbers including DeMoivre's Theorem; vectors; conic sections; sequences; and series.
+This course includes the following topics: trigonometric functions; trigonometric identities; solution of right and oblique triangles; solution of trigonometric equations; polar coordinates; complex numbers, including DeMoivre's Theorem; vectors; conic sections; and parametric equations.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.

-MAT 120 Probability and Statistics 3-0-3 Prerequisite: MAT 101 or MAT 110 (minimum grade of C) or appropriate placement scores
+MAT 120 Probability and Statistics 3-0-3 Prerequisite: MAT 101 with grade of "C" or better or appropriate placement scores